- ≪장애인인식개선신문≫ NASA, 제30회 인간탐사로버 챌린지 우승자 발표

 High School Division: NPS International School, Singapore

-College/University Division: Loyola Higher Institute for Specialized Studies, San Cristobal, Dominican Republic
+College/University Division: Loyola Institute of Professional Higher Studies, San Cristobal, Dominican Republic

 KIET Group of Institutions, Delhi-NCR, India